The content of an SDS – Responsibility

 However, they will remain responsible for the accuracy of the information on the safety data sheets they provide (this also applies to SDSs distributed in languages other than the original language of compilation).

-The text of the Revision of Annex II specifies in point 0.2.3 that: “[…] The safety data sheet shall be prepared by a competent person who shall take into account the specific needs and knowledge of the user audience, as far as they are known.
+Above all the text of the Revision of Annex II specifies in point 0.2.3 that: “[…] The safety data sheet shall be prepared by a competent person after that shall take into account the specific needs and knowledge of the user audience, as far as they are known.
 Suppliers of substances and mixtures shall ensure that such competent persons have received appropriate training, including refresher training.”

 SDS format and content are defined by Article 31 and Annex II of REACH Regulation.
 The latest change is from 1.6.2015 by Regulation No. 830/2015/EC and safety data sheets issued before 1.6.2015 must be in compliance till 31.5.2017 as a latest.